Freely communicating microservices

 Thus, many actions will require a session token to verify that a user has the rights to perform the intended action.
 A request is then made to the session manager to verify the token and rights.
 The session manager is a separate microservice, which in turn consults the user database.

-Another example are dialogs in RemoteSkin applications.
+Another example is dialogs in RemoteSkin applications.
 Dialogs are often implemented as microservices.
 They communicate independently and directly with the renderer on the client side.
-Similarly, they obtain data from a supplier service, which obtains the data from a database.
+Similarly, they obtain data from a supplier service, which retrieves the data from a database.
 This service is also a microservice that physically resides on a node near the database.
-Separating UI code from data preparation is highly recommended by us.
+We highly recommend separating UI code from data preparation.
 Despite communication across multiple nodes, the UI system's response to user input is immediate and without delay.